A short guide to free academic search-engines and tools, for UK students in the arts and humanities

 * “Images are not enough for me.
 I want to see and perhaps even handle the actual artifacts / object collections — are there any in the UK?”:

 Cornucopia.
 Searches the collections in UK museums, galleries, and libraries.
 Funding may be removed from this service in 2010/11, reportedly.

 Those who might be satisfied with digital ‘virtual’ 3D objects might also look in the Google 3D Warehouse.

 * “Are there any maintained full-text search-engines for specific arts and humanities disciplines?”:

-In the three years I’ve been building JURN, I’ve only found these few: Sisyphos searches in Egyptology / Ancient Near Eastern Studies; Theological Journals Search and Biblical Studies journals cover Christian scholarship; and the Alcuin Society’s Search indexes around 150 sources on fine printing and the book arts.
+In the years I’ve been building JURN, I’ve only found these few: Sisyphos searches in Egyptology / Ancient Near Eastern Studies; Theological Journals Search and Biblical Studies journals cover Christian scholarship; and the Alcuin Society’s Search indexes around 150 sources on fine printing and the book arts.